 You also can configure your own logic to transfer the tuned PI gains.
 For instance, you can use signal routing blocks in Simulink to store, read, and write gains to the controllers.

-If you are tuning Discrete PI Controller from the Motor Control Blockset library, the FOC autotuner block output contains tuned proportional and integral gains.
-Because the Discrete PI controller expects integral gain pre-multiplied by the controller sample time as input, instead of Ki, use Ki*TS when writing a new integral gain to the controller block.
+If you are tuning Discrete PI Controller from the Motor Control Blockset library, the Field Oriented Control Autotuner block output contains tuned proportional and integral gains.
+Because the Discrete PI controller expects integral gain premultiplied by the controller sample time as input, instead of Ki, use Ki*TS when writing a new integral gain to the controller block.

 After you transfer the tuned gains to your PI controllers, you can observe and validate the continued performance of your system with the new gains.